 Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

-Businesses exporting to the EU are mandated to submit their carbon emissions data on a quarterly basis to European importers from January 2026 to avoid CBAM tax or penalties.
+Any company exporting carbon-intensive products to the EU is mandated to submit their embedded carbon emissions data to European buyers from January 2026 to avoid CBAM tax and penalties.

 What is the Carbon Border Adjustment Mechanism (CBAM EU)?